 Some of the best kid-friendly Halloween attractions in the Fraser Valley are Fall at the Farm at Maan Farms and Taves Family Farms Applebarn in Abbotsford.
 In Chilliwack there is also Petey’s Pumpkin Patch and the Chilliwack Corn Maze.
 These are awesome places to take young children to.

 If you’re looking for something much more on the scary side, then we highly recommend Reapers Maze of Terror in Chilliwack and Maan Farms Haunted Mazes in Abbotsford.
 They are both incredible!
 In Langley there is also Brinkworth Dungeon and Fort Langley’s Grave Tales walking tours.
-Not too far away, but outside the Fraser Valley, there are also Cougar Creek’s House of Horrors and Dreadworks Haunted House in Surrey which are also both amazing.
+Not too far away, but outside the Fraser Valley, there is also Cougar Creek’s House of Horrors in Surrey which is amazing.

 See our article about Halloween Events or Lower Mainland Haunted Houses to learn about the above and other attractions to visit.
 Continue reading to learn about Terror at Tanglebank specifically.